RJPearson94/terraform-provider-twilio/docs/resources/conversations_service.md

 - `id` - The ID of the service (Same as the `sid`)
 - `sid` - The SID of the service (Same as the `id`)
 - `friendly_name` - The friendly name of the service.
-Changing this forces a new resource to be created
+Changing this forces a new resource to be created.
+The length of the string must be between `1` and `256` characters (inclusive)
 - `date_created` - The date in RFC3339 format that the service was created
 - `date_updated` - The date in RFC3339 format that the service was updated
 - `url` - The URL of the service